 (9) "Protective services" means services, action, or intervention that will, through voluntary agreement or through appropriate court action, prevent further neglect, abuse, or exploitation of vulnerable adults.
-Such services may include, but not be limited to, supervision, guidance, counseling, petitioning for appointment of a guardian, and, when necessary, assistance in the securing of safe and sanitary living accommodations.
-However, nothing in this chapter gives the commissioner authority to place the vulnerable adult in a state school or hospital, except pursuant to 18 V.S.A. chapter 181 or 206.
+Such services may include supervision, guidance, counseling, petitioning for appointment of a guardian, and, when necessary, assistance in the securing of safe and sanitary living accommodations.
+However, nothing in this chapter gives the Commissioner authority to place the vulnerable adult in a State school or hospital, except pursuant to 18 V.S.A. chapter 181 or 206.

 (10) "Representative" means a court-appointed guardian, or an agent acting under a durable power of attorney for health care, unless otherwise specified in the terms of the power of attorney.